tloredo/sdss_legacy/README.md

 $ pip install speclite
 ```

-(The `conda create` command defines a basic environment for AstroPy, used for FITS file access; this environment definition supplements the basic AstroPhy requirements with `ipython`.)
+(The `conda create` command defines a basic environment for AstroPy, used for FITS file access; this environment definition supplements the basic AstroPy requirements with `ipython`.)

 The `sdss_legacy` package may be installed using `pip` and the path to the distribution (i.e., the directory containing this README and the `setup.py` file).
 E.g., from within a directory containing the distribution:

 ```bash
 pip install sdss_legacy